Contents

 Embedding information in floats

-Take an imaginary neural network where every model parameter is 1.0
+Take an imaginary neural network where every model parameter is initially set to 1.0

 This figure shows what the header and the content look like after we embed the letter a